Reducing construction's carbon footprint

 During construction, the team continued to reduce, reuse and recycle wherever possible finding alternate uses for old concrete and reusing 3695 tonnes of steel in temporary works - reducing the project's carbon footprint carbon miles and reducing the footprint even further saving 13,692 tonnes CO2e (carbon dioxide and equivalent greenhouse gases)*.

 The project was completed on time, and on budget in August 2023, with a significantly smaller carbon footprint than originally estimated.
 A karakia and a community 'Wheels Day' were held so the locals could come and 'test' skate, scoot and cycle the new 255m long wharf.
-Over 1,400 people came to the open day to celebrate completion with the project team.
+Over 1,400 people went to the open day to celebrate completion with the project team.

-.* *Figures were calculated using the emissions factors from the Ministry for the Environment (NZ) ‘Measuring Emissions: 2022 detailed guide’
+* *Figures were calculated using the emissions factors from the Ministry for the Environment (NZ) ‘Measuring Emissions: 2022 detailed guide’